-The Junior League of Detroit’s Project EAT initiative connects food Education, Access, and Tools to help families eat healthy meals together.
+The Junior League of Detroit’s (JLD) Project EAT creates a more food secure community by providing Education, Access, and Tools to those in need.

 As part of Project EAT, the JLD developed a partnership with the Empowerment Plan (TEP) who’s mission is to break the cycle of homelessness.